 Debt Cancellation Methods

-Debt can be cancelled or forgiven in a variety of ways, including the following:
+Debt can be canceled or forgiven in a variety of ways, including the following:

-- Student loan forgiveness programs: The federal government offers a range of debt forgiveness programs for those who have taken out federal student loans.
+Student Loan Forgiveness: The federal government offers a range of debt forgiveness help for those who have taken out federal student loans.
 You may qualify if you’re employed by the government, work for a not-for-profit organization or teach at a low-income school.
 There are also forgiveness options for those who are enrolled in a school that’s closing or who become totally and permanently disabled.
-You can read more about forgiveness and cancellation programs on the U.S. Federal Student Aid website.
+You can read more about forgiveness and cancellation options on the U.S. Federal Student Aid website.

 Debt Cancellation Definitions